Case Study

 "We tried to limit ourselves to only one site so that the pathologists weren't potentially cross-contaminating each other," said Rinehart.
 "By limiting our in-person interactions, we also limited the potential fallout should somebody contract the coronavirus or have to provide care to somebody who had."

-As one might expect, anatomic pathology case volumes fell toward the end of March and stayed below normal for all of April 2020, but the numbers rebounded quickly in the months that followed.
-For Hitchcock, this allowed him to educate himself about the virus.
+As one might expect, anatomic pathology case volumes fell toward the end of March and remained below normal throughout April 2020, but rebounded quickly in the months that followed.
+For Hitchcock, the brief slowdown created an opportunity for deeper learning.

-“As all this was happening, questions arose rapidly because everybody was trying to get as much information as they could about the new virus,” he said.
-“I, for one, spent an enormous amount of time online going through medical journals, webinars, and other literature searches to learn as much information as possible to help us make informed decisions about testing.
-At that moment, anatomic pathology was somewhat of an afterthought as clinical pathology went into overdrive.”
+"I spent an enormous amount of time online going through medical journals, webinars, and other literature searches to learn as much information as possible to help us make informed decisions about testing.
+At that moment, anatomic pathology was somewhat of an afterthought as clinical pathology went into overdrive," he said.

-In addition to learning more about the virus and its implications, both doctors also used the brief period with lower-than-normal volumes to become familiar with LigoLab’s anatomic pathology LIS software solution, embedded within a new laboratory information system that ECPC had recently implemented.
+In addition to learning about the virus and its implications, both doctors used the period with lower-than-normal volumes to become familiar with LigoLab's anatomic pathology LIS software module, which is embedded within the new laboratory information system ECPC had recently implemented after partnering with the LIS company.

 "I started covering Harrington Hospital in March of 2020, right around the time we implemented LigoLab," said Rinehart.
 "Dr. Aneta Rafalowski had already been trained on the LIS software platform and knew the basics of how to sign out cases.
 I spent an afternoon with her for training and then worked from home the next two days, gradually learning the nuances of LigoLab and its many applications."

-While working from home, Rinehart was able to log in to LigoLab’s training and production environments.
+Working from home, Rinehart logged into both LigoLab's training and production environments.

 "It was nice to have a superuser like her," he said.
 "When I started with LigoLab, our volumes were already picking back up, so it was important for me to get up to speed and sign out cases in a short amount of time."